 - 1. Now, tighten the DECLINATION CLUTCH KNOBS and position the mount with the telescope horizontal and the declination axis horizontal.
-The Counterweight Shaft is now horizontal with the center of the Counterweights the same height as the middle of the tube. - 2.
+The COUNTERWEIGHT SHAFT is now horizontal with the center of the COUNTERWEIGHTS the same height as the middle of the tube. - 2.
 Loosen the R.A.
-CLUTCH KNOBS.
-Again, be careful because if your scope is significantly un-balanced, it may swing rapidly in the out-of-balance direction. - 3.
+CLUTCH KNOBS (also about 2 to 3 turns).
+Again, be careful because if your scope is significantly unbalanced, it may swing rapidly in the out-of-balance direction. - 3.
 Move the COUNTERWEIGHT(S) up or down to achieve the correct balance in R.A.
 Again, movement back and forth about the R.A. axis should have the same feel in both directions. - 4.
 Re-set the tightness of all 6 CLUTCH KNOBS to the resistance you want making sure that each axis' 3 clutches are evenly tightened.
 (See section on CLUTCH KNOBS above.)